andyagdw/linkedin_landing_page/README.md

-# LinkedIn landing page clone
+# LinkedIn landing page clone 💥

 This project is a clone of the LinkedIn landing page built using Django.
-It aims to mimic the look and feel of LinkedIn's homepage, providing a platform to practice and showcase Django development skills.
+It aims to mimic the look and feel of LinkedIn's homepage, providing a platform to practice and showcase Django development skills 😁.

-## Technologies
+## Technologies 💻

 * Python
 * Django